A370 road: Construction

 The Long Ashton bypass opened on the afternoon of 6 December 1968, being opened by chairman of the parish council, at the Bristol end at 3.30pm, originally planned for 2.15pm.
 It had three lanes, to be planned to later form a dual carriageway.
 The bypass was designed to motorway standards, to form one carriageway of a possible motorway, towards the M5.

 Condition

 The A370 can get extremely busy during rush hour.
-Congestion points include the approaches to the M5 motorway, the traffic lights in Congresbury and the Long Ashton bypass—which now has a high-occupancy vehicle lane solely for use by buses, taxis, motorcycles, and cars with two or more occupants.
+Congestion points include the approaches to the M5 motorway, the traffic lights in Congresbury and the Long Ashton bypass—which now has a bus lane solely for use by buses and taxis, replacing the former high-occupancy vehicle lane.

 Future

 As part of the "Greater Bristol Strategic Transport Study", a link road was under consideration to the south of Bristol.
 This is in part due to the congestion at Winterstoke Road and Barrow Gurney, both of which are very busy, especially the latter where the road can only accommodate travelling at one direction at a given time); and the incomplete Bristol Ring Road (A4174).

 In 2017, the A370 Long Ashton By Pass was connected to the South Bristol Link (SBL) road, as part of the MetroBus rapid transit scheme, providing a new road linking Hengrove to Long Ashton By Pass and the Long Ashton Park & Ride.
 This follows much of the intended route for the Bristol Ring Road and carries the designation A4174, the same as the built section of ring road.